sourcegraph/handbook/content/departments/cloud/technical-docs/private-code-hosts/index.md

 ## Managed Instance NAT IP allowlist solution (recommended)

-This solution is recommended by Cloud Team, but only possible if customers' code hosts can be accessible publicly and customer is able to allow incoming traffic from Sourcegraph-owned static IP addresses.
+This solution is recommended by Cloud Team, but only possible if customers' code hosts can be accessible publicly and customer is able to allow incoming traffic from Sourcegraph-owned IP addresses.
 Outgoing traffic of Cloud instances goes through Cloud NAT with stable IPs.
 All IPs are reservered exclusively on a per customer basis.
 [More informations about IP allowlist](../../index.md#faq-what-is-the-cloud-instance-ip)

-If customer is not able to meet these requirements, Sourcegraph can propose [VPN solution for code hosts deployed on AWS](#aws-gcp-site-to-site-vpn-solution)
+## AWS GCP site-to-site VPN solution (AWS code hosts only)

-## AWS GCP site to site VPN solution (AWS code hosts only)
+This option is for customers who want to connect to a private code host that is hosted on AWS infrastructure.

 ### Architecture